samfisherirl/Easy-Auto-GUI-for-AHK-v2/README.md

 #  'Easy AutoGUI' for AHK-v2.
-A modified version of Alguimist's 'Easy AutoGUI' GUI-Designer for basic and advanced creation.
+Easy AutoGUI for AHK-v2 is a modified version of Alguimist's 'Easy AutoGUI' GUI-Designer for basic and advanced creation.

 # Credits:
-AutoGUIv2 is a modified version of Easy AutoGUI designed for use with AHKv2.
-The project is built upon the years of hard work by various individuals, and the code has been updated to use the latest version of AutoHotkey.
+This project is built upon years of hard work done by the individuals below.
+I played a very small part in bringing this to AHKv2, these individuals gave dozens and dozens of hours to make these applications possible:
-- Easy AutoGUI was created by Alguimist, the founder of the Adventure IDE here https://sourceforge.net/projects/autogui/
+- Easy AutoGUI was created by Alguimist, the founder of the Adventure IDE here https://sourceforge.net/projects/autogui/.
 - AHKv2converter was developed by https://github.com/mmikeww and https://github.com/dmtr99 among others.
 - Boiler from the autohotkey.com forum, provided MessageBox Creator within the tools menu. https://www.autohotkey.com/boards/viewtopic.php?f=83&t=78253
 - Their work served as the foundation for this project, I did very little work, just weaving the two solutions together.
 All the work was done by the creators just mentioned.